On finite dimensional regular gradings: Introduction

 The authors of the paper \cite{bcommutation} considered $M_n(K)$, the matrix algebra of order $n$ with its natural grading by the group $\mathbb{Z}_n\times \mathbb{Z}_n$.
 They computed the determinant of the matrix $M^A$, it turned out to be equal to $\pm n^{n^2}$.
 In \cite{bahturin2009graded} it was conjectured that the decomposition matrix is invertible if and only if the corresponding regular decomposition is minimal.
 Furthermore, the authors of \cite{bahturin2009graded} asked whether the determinant of the decomposition matrix and the number of direct summands in a minimal (regular) decomposition are invariants of the algebra $A$.
 All this was shown to be true by Aljadeff and David in \cite{Eli1} under the assumption that $K$ is of characteristic 0.
 In a recent papers of ours we showed that such conjectures do not hold if the base field is of characteristic $p>2$ \cite{LPK}.
 Let us point out that in \cite{Eli1} the authors proved that for a regular minimal decomposition of $A$, determined by the grading by a group $G$, one has $\det M^A=\pm |G|^{|G|/2}$.
 Furthermore, the authors of \cite{Eli1} proved that $|G|$ equals the PI exponent of $A$.
 Recall that the PI exponent of a PI algebra is one of the most important numerical invariants of $A$, and it has been extensively studied for more than fourty years.
 Let $K\langle X\rangle$ be the free associative algebra freely generated over $K$ by the countable set $X=\{x_1,x_2,\ldots\}$, and let $I$ be the ideal of identities of the algebra $A$.
 Denote by $P_n$ the subspace of $K\langle X\rangle$ of all multilinear polynomials in the variables $x_1$, \dots, $x_n$, it has a basis consisting of all monomials $x_{\sigma(1)} \cdots x_{\sigma(n)}$ where $\sigma\in S_n$, the symmetric group on $\{1,\ldots, n\}$.
 In characteristic 0, the T-ideal $I$ is determined by its multilinear elements, that is, by the vector spaces $P_n\cap I$.
 Hence one may study the identities of $A$ by considering the intersections $P_n\cap I$.
 But in the 1970s, A. Regev \cite{regev} proved a remarkable theorem.
 Denote by $P_n(A)=P_n/(P_n\cap I)$, and by $c_n(A)=\dim P_n(A)$, the $n$-th codimension of $A$.
 Regev's theorem states that if $A$ satisfies an identity of degree $d$ then $c_n(A)\le (d-1)^{2n}$.
 Since $\dim P_n=n!$ this means that $P_n\cap I$ is much "larger" than $P_n(A)$, and the latter vector space should be easier to study than the former.
 The codimension sequence of an algebra gives an estimate how fast its identities grow.
 In 1999 Giambruno and Zaicev proved that if $A$ is a PI algebra the limit $\lim_{n\to\infty} (c_n(A))^{1/n}$ exists and is a non-negative integer, thus confirming a conjecture posed by Amitsur, see for example the monograph \cite{GZbook}.

-In this paper we give a complete description of the finite dimensional $G$-graded algebras whose decomposition is regular and minimal, assuming $G$ a finite abelian group and the base field $K$ algebraically closed and of characteristic 0.
-In order to achieve this we use the graded version of the Wedderburn--Malcev decomposition of a finite dimensional algebra, and reduce the study to that of twisted group algebras.
-As a consequence to the above description, we also compute the graded codimension sequence of such an algebra.
-It turns out that the graded PI exponent of $A$ coincides with the usual (ungraded) one.
+In this paper we give a complete description of the finite dimensional $G$-graded regular algebras assuming $G$ a finite abelian group and the base field $K$ algebraically closed and of characteristic 0.
+In order to achieve these we use the graded version of the Wedderburn--Malcev decomposition of a finite dimensional algebra, and reduce the study to that of twisted group algebras.
+As a consequence of the description above, we also compute the graded codimension sequence of algebras $A$ with a regular grading whose regular decomposition is minimal, has complete support, and whose graded simple components have nonzero product with the Jacobson radical.
+It turns out that, in this case, the graded PI-exponent of $A$ coincides with the usual (ungraded) one.
+Finally, we provide a characterization of finite-dimensional $G$-graded regular algebras with minimal decomposition in terms of their PI-exponent.